Korean People's Army: Formation of National Army

 The headquarters felt a need for a separate unit for security around railways, and the formation of the unit was announced on 11 January 1946.
 That unit was activated on 15 August of the same year to supervise existing security forces and creation of the national armed forces.

 Military institutes such as the Pyongyang Academy (became No. 2 KPA Officers School in Jan.
 1949) and the Central Constabulary Academy (became KPA Military Academy in Dec.
 1948) soon followed for the education of political and military officers for the new armed forces.

 After the military was organised and facilities to educate its new recruits were constructed, the Constabulary Discipline Corps was reorganised into the Korean People's Army General Headquarters.
 The previously semi-official units became military regulars with the distribution of Soviet uniforms, badges, and weapons that followed the inception of the headquarters.

-The State Security Department, a forerunner to the Ministry of People's Defense, was created as part of the Interim People's Committee on 4 February 1948.
+The State Security Department, a forerunner to the Ministry of People's Defence, was created as part of the Interim People's Committee on 4 February 1948.
 The formal creation of the Korean People's Army was announced four days later on 8 February, the day after the Fourth Plenary Session of the People's Assembly approved the plan to separate the roles of the military and those of the police, seven months before the government of the Democratic People's Republic of Korea was proclaimed on 9 September 1948.
-In addition, the Ministry of Defense was established, which controlled a central guard battalion, two divisions, and an independent mixed and combined arms brigade.
+In addition, the Ministry of Defence was established, which controlled a central guard battalion, two divisions, and an independent mixed and combined arms brigade.